SWEDES: TheWayTheyWere

 Page 200 3 Illustration

-- The 1929 tennis team was especially successful with several championships.
+The 1929 tennis team was especially successful, with several championships.

-- J. Billing, R. Tideman, R. Strange, B. Anderson, S. Everhart, B. Young, and Coach Ray Han were the 1968 KCAC Tennis Champions.
+J. Billing, R. Tideman, R. Strange, B. Anderson, S. Everhart, B. Young, and Coach Ray Han were the 1968 KCAC Tennis Champions.

-- Tennis has been popular at Bethany for many years.
+Tennis has been popular at Bethany for many years!

-Page 201 KCAC basketball in R. D. Hahn gymnasium continues to be popular.
+Page 201 KCAC basketball in R. D. Hahn Gymnasium continues to be popular.

-Page 202 2 Illustrations
+Page 202 2 Illustrations [Facing page to Chapter 13]

-The stained glass windows in the Chapel of the new Burnette Center for Religion and the Performing Arts have been made from windows formerly in the Chapel of Old Main.
 The campus is host to many visitors, speakers, performers and dignitaries.
 In 1974 the Central States Synod of the Lutheran Church in America held its annual convention on campus, and President and Mrs. Hahn (left) greeted the Synod President, the LCA president and their wives-- Dr. and Mrs. Harvey Prinz (center) and Dr. and Mrs. Robert Marshall (right).

 Page 205 FRANK NELSON, Bethany professor, State Superintendent of Public Instruction, and fund-raiser.